getchui/sample-apps/cpp_sdk/facial_recognition/11/README.md

 # Trueface SDK C++ Sample App
 ## Facial Recognition - 1:1 Identification
 This sample app demonstrates how to generate templates from images loaded from file.
-The templates are then compared to generate a similiarity score.
+The templates are then compared to generate a similarity score.

 ### Demo
 ![alt text](https://i.ibb.co/G2skdHJ/Untitled-presentation-1.jpg)